Oratorio de San Felipe Neri

 Templo de la Salud

-This church, with a dome tiled blue and yellow and a big shell carved above its entrance, is just east of San Felipe Neri.
-The facade is...
+With its blue and yellow tiled dome and a big shell carved above its entrance, this church is just east of San Felipe Neri.
+The facade...

 Colegio de Sales